 Integrate PIM and ERP to solidify your processes

 PIM connects directly with ERP software.
 No matter if you’re using your personal favorite ERP or one available on Shopify’s app store.
-An inbound feed imports critical ERP data into PIM.
+An inbound feed imports critical SKU data into PIM.
 Basically, an ERP can handle the back-end details.
 Managing the gathering of product materials, resources, establishing prices, setting up shipping are all under this category.

 For example, a supplier uploads data about product dimensions onto ERP.
 This data can then transfer to PIM to populate the relevant product page.